pjsip/pjproject_docs/docs/source/pjsua2/using/media_video.rst

 Important note about threading
 ------------------------------
-On some GUI frameworks, for example SDL on Windows, calling :cpp:func:`pj::VideoPreview::start()` from the GUI thread, such as from window event callback, may cause GUI to gets stuck (e.g: unresponsive GUI window).
+On some GUI frameworks, for example SDL on Windows, calling :cpp:func:`pj::VideoPreview::start()` from the GUI thread, such as from window event callback, may cause GUI to get stuck (e.g: unresponsive GUI window).
 This can be avoided by calling :cpp:func:`pj::VideoPreview::start()` from non-GUI thread, for example via PJSUA2 timer so it will be invoked from the library worker thread.